Marcus Silcock

 OPENING TO DREAMLIFE OF HONEY

-After devouring everything Édouard Levé, Thomas Bernhard, Clarice Lispector, Lydia Davis, Annie Ernaux, Rachel Cusk, David Markson, & Jon Fosse, I found a way to move forward with my second autoficiton novel, The Dreamlife of Honey.
-There are still some touches, forever touches, or maybe tweaks, to move the manuscript into book form, plus, of… Read more
+After devouring everything Édouard Levé, Thomas Bernhard, Clarice Lispector, Lydia Davis, Annie Ernaux, Rachel Cusk, David Markson, & Jon Fosse, I found a way to move forward with my second… Read more.

 -